Treat the hotel district as the first seasonal-pressure decision

 These are the official surfaces this page was reviewed against.
 Use them when the decision depends on live provider, transit, event, or venue information.

-Use Brown’s official visit calendar when spring campus traffic may make Providence busier.
+Check Brown’s official visit calendar when spring campus traffic may make Providence busier.
 Brown-related spring travel often changes which hotel districts and dinner reservations feel easiest.

-Use RISD’s official admissions pages when the April trip is partly campus-led.
+Check RISD’s official admissions pages when the April trip is partly campus-led.
 RISD visit timing can push the Providence stay decision closer to College Hill and the museum side of the city.

 Check the spring WaterFire schedule before assuming an April Saturday is low-pressure.
 A WaterFire night changes both dinner urgency and how much downtown convenience is worth.

-Use Amtrak’s official timetable when the April trip depends on a compact rail weekend.
+Check Amtrak’s official timetable when the April trip depends on a compact rail weekend.
 Spring Providence stays easiest when the train timing is known before the room and dinner are set.

 Check airport-side timing when the spring weekend starts with a flight.
 Airport timing matters more in a short April stay because a late arrival can erase the first evening quickly.